In this guide, you’ll learn how to:

 Browse your app files

-Use the file explorer on the left to view and open project folders like pages
+Use the file explorer on the left to navigate folders like

 , components